Prepares students to work with a team of surgeons and registered nurses in the operating room.

 This program is a combination of classroom, laboratory, and clinical experience and is six quarters in length, depending on the time students need to satisfactorily complete all graduation requirements.

 Each student is required to carry personal health/medical insurance throughout their clinical rotations.
 Quarterly-based insurance for students may be purchased; further information is available through the Advising and Counseling Office.

 No student will be allowed at a clinical site without proof of insurance.

-Degree Students: Must have a high school diploma or GED per governing body (AST).
+Degree Students: Must have a high school diploma or High School Equivalency Exam per governing body (AST).
 In order to participate in the clinical aspect of the program, students must pass multiple background checks.
 Students must have current American Heart Association CPR for the Healthcare Provider and immunizations or laboratory verification of immune status.

 This includes, but is not limited to, Hepatitis B series, Tetanus/ Diphtheria, Tuberculosis Test, Measles/ Mumps/Rubella, Varicella, and Flu as required by contracts with clinical facilities and CDC recommendations.

 This occupation requires the ability to stand, sit, and walk for extended periods of time and to lift and hold 50 pounds.
 Students must be able to meet these physical requirements in order to complete lab requirements, be assigned to a clinical rotation, and get a job in this field.